The kill switch is the red switch located on the left-side of the handle bars, as shown in the image below.

 When starting your ATV, it doesn’t matter whether you flip the kill switch or key switch first, but the fuel pump won’t start running until the kill switch is turned on.

-I know it can be hotly debated about using the kill switch at all, but it’s a good habit to turn the kill switch off first, then the key switch.
+I know it can be hotly debated about using the it at all, but it’s a good habit to turn the kill switch off first, then the key switch.
 It’s not the end of the world if you use the key switch and never touch the kill switch under normal shut-off, but it’s better practice to use the kill switch.

 If anything, it builds muscle memory of where the switch is located, so in a real emergency you’re better prepared.

-You will be amazed by how many people complain to me about their ATV not starting, and the only problem is that the kill switch is set to “OFF”.
+You will be amazed by how many people complain to me about their ATV not starting, and the only problem is that the kill-switch is set to “OFF”.
 Even guys who have been riding for years make this simple mistake.
-So, always check your kill switch before you start trying to figure out why your ATV won’t start.
+So, always check your kill-switch before you start trying to figure out why your ATV won’t start.